nashville-software-school/bangazon-inc/book-1-orientation/chapters/CONSOLE.md

 # Writing to and Reading from the Console

+---

+## Objectives

+After completing this lesson you should be able to:

+1. Define `Console`
+1. Write a string to the console
+1. Read a string value from the console
+1. Read a numeric value from the console

+---

 The `Console` object in C# is the way we interact with the terminal.
 We can write to it - meaning we can print out text, and we can read from it - meaning we can capture user input.

 > **NOTE:** The "terminal", "console" and "command line" all refer to the same thing.